Skip to Content

 Flinders Ranges

-If you love hiking the area is perfect, as there are numerous trails to be found here!
+If you love hiking, Flinders Ranges is perfect.
+There are numerous hiking trails to be found here!

-The Flinders Ranges was one part of South Australia that I didn’t get to visit.
+The Flinders Ranges National Park was one part of South Australia that I didn’t get to visit.

-My tour from Adelaide to Alice Springs was supposed to stop here, but adverse weather conditions in the area meant we went straight on to Coober Pedy instead!
+My tour from Adelaide to Alice Springs was supposed to stop at Flinders Ranges, but adverse weather conditions in the area meant we went straight on to Coober Pedy instead!

-It’s a shame because I would have been at home amongst the trails and beautiful outback scenery!
+It’s a shame because I would have been at home amongst the trails and beautiful outback scenery in the Flinders Ranges!

 Glenelg